Authorization roles are a set of permissions that can be assigned to different users.

 This should save you a lot of time as you can only make small changes instead of setting everything from scratch.

-The most obvious example is copying the Employee role and creating a similar role for Employees with Geofencing or other special rights such as Adding of clocking events for any time manually.
+The most obvious example is copying the Employee role and creating a similar role for Employees with Geofencing or other special rights.